sunnywang93/FDAdapt/README.md

 ## Installation

-To install the latest version directly from [Github], please use
+To install the latest version directly from Github, please use

 ``` r
 devtools::install_github("sunnywang93/FDAdapt")
 ```

-Please note that `R` version >= 4.1 is required.
+Please note that `R` version >= 4.1.0 is required.

 ## References